-One night stay in the highest mountain refuge in Spain
+Spend one night in the highest mountain refuge in Spain

-Once you have reached the Altavista Mountain Refuge, following a difficult hike through Montaña Blanca, one of the most spectacular trails to the peak of Teide, or along the La Fortaleza trail and then the Montaña Blanca trail after having used the Teide cable car to comfortably cover the ascent, you will be closer to achieving your dream of watching the sun rise from the highest point in Spain, at an altitude of 3,718 m and with that smell of sulphur so characteristic of active volcanoes.
+Once you have reached the Altavista Mountain Refuge, following a difficult hike through Montaña Blanca, one of the most spectacular trails to the peak of Teide, or along the La Fortaleza trail and then the Montaña Blanca trail after having used the Teide cable car to comfortably cover the ascent, you will be closer to achieving your dream of spending a night on Mount Teide and watching the sun rise from the highest point in Spain, at an altitude of 3,718 m and with that smell of sulphur so characteristic of active volcanoes.

-If you book a one night stay in the Altavista Refuge, you can forget about processing the permit to access the Teide crater because you will be able to walk up the Telesforo Bravo trail before 9.00am, after which time it is necessary to carry the corresponding access pass.
+If you book a one night stay in the Refuge on Mount Teide, you can forget about processing the permit to access the Teide crater because you will be able to walk up the Telesforo Bravo trail before 9.00am, after which time it is necessary to carry the corresponding access pass.

-Not only will your stay in the Altavista Refuge offer you one of the most spectacular sunrises you have ever seen.
+Not only will your booked stay in the Refuge on Mount Teide offer you one of the most spectacular sunrises you have ever seen.

 The location of the Refuge at an altitude of 3,260 m above sea level and the fact that the sky of Teide is one of the best skies in the world for astronomical observations, will allow you to enjoy the starry sky like never before.

-Prepare for your visit in the Altavista Refuge because spending a night here is much more than just sleeping.
+Prepare for your visit in the Altavista Refuge because spending a night on Mount Teide is much more than just sleeping.

-Sleep close to the stars in the Altavista Refuge
+Sleep close to the stars in the Refuge on Mount Teide

 If what you want the most in this moment is to see the Teide crater up close when the day begins, you are in the right place.